james-vasquez/project1/readme.txt

-This is a simple readme file.
+This is a simple readme file

--change pwd-apple
 -inscription summer fh
--21:00 sm call
+-ask for tree - mushrooms

+-compile png, libz lib vs. use precompiled lib